mdavis-xyz/mdavis.xyz/pages/lime/content.md

 That is how much potential there is for things to go wrong with e-bikes.

 A company called [Lime](https://www.li.me/) recently launched an e-bike rental scheme in Sydney, Melbourne and Brisbane.
-If you're thinking of hopping on one of those green bikes, make sure you actually read the terms and conditions first.
+If you're thinking of hopping on one of those green bikes, you should actually read the terms and conditions first.

 If you get injured by a Lime bike battery because of bad luck, incompetence, negligence of even outright malice by Lime, you cannot take any legal action against them.
 This is because their terms and conditions grant them immunity from all laws, statutes, rules, regulations and constitutions.